dmodel-ai/dmodel-ai.github.io/understanding-understanding-optionals/blog_post.md

 valid lines with the regular expression `num\s*(is\s*(not)?|==)\s*None|isinstance\(num`.]

-This test is on the simpler side of optionality understanding, but there are several ways to challenge the model a bit more, by adding more layers of indirection between the source and sink of optional values.
-This allows us to see how well different models can track optionality across the program.
+This test is on the simpler side, but we can challenge the model more, adding layers of indirection between the source and sink of optional values, testing the model's _interprocedural_ understanding.

+We can also test how well models understand type annotations
+\todo{python is not graudally typed}
-We can also test how well models understand type annotations separately; since Python is a gradually typed language, most of the Python code used as training data operates in an untyped fashion, so models may understand the dynamic flow of optional values but not their static type annotations.
-Test 5 below tests the models understanding of Optionality types annotations.^[The trailing colon makes a type expression the only valid completion; function declarations with a colon and no type, like `def fn(x:)` are not valid python.
+separately; since Python is a gradually typed language, most of the Python code used as training data operates in an untyped fashion, so models may understand the dynamic flow of optional values but not their static type annotations.
+Test 5, below, tests the models understanding of `Optional` types annotations.^[The trailing colon makes a type expression the only valid completion; function declarations with a colon and no type, like `def fn(x:)` are not valid python.
 Since we’ve already seen a usage of `get_square` that is passed a None value, it wouldn’t be